Here’s a Marketing Strategy that Works for Small Architects and Contractors

 - “Improve the Value of Your Home With Exterior Remodeling”

-Personal stories are what we want to read as customers.
-Before buying a product or contracting a service, we want to know what other consumers thought about the experience.
-Reading a story about another project with a customer who was happy with the product/service provided can really make the shift, especially when we can identify personally with that particular story.
+Reading a story about another project with a client who was happy with the product/service provided can really make the shift, especially when we can identify personally with that particular story.

-Next, share your blog posts and articles on social media.
-You need to make sure your content will be found.
-Share it on sites you know your customer profile visits, be that Facebook, Twitter, LinkedIn, or an industry forum, and make sure your content is accessible.
+Share it on sites you know your client profile visits, like Facebook, Twitter, LinkedIn, or on an industry forum or in a group, and make sure your content is accessible.

 By the way, here’s another great benefit of sharing online content compared to doing outbound marketing: online content has an eternal ROI.